SOC 2 (Type I & Type II) Services

 How long does a SOC 2 Type 1 audit take?

-Can a company skip SOC 2 Type 1 and go directly to Type 2?
+Can I just skip Type 1 and go straight to Type 2?

 SOC 2 Type 2 FAQs